The map below illustrates where this project will construct sewer improvements. The primary construction method for each pipe segment is noted.

 Public utility companies, private contractors, and the City's Maintenance Department may be conducting other work nearby, where they, too, need to post NO PARKING signs for their work.

-The Lower Macleay Trail in Portland’s Forest Park will be temporarily closed beginning on Tuesday, August 17, 2021.
-The trail will be closed from the trailhead in Lower Macleay Park at NW Upshur Street and 30th Avenue up to the intersection with the Wildwood Trail, near the Stone House.
-The closure will last through the end of this year.
+The temporary trail closure has been extended through March.
+The Lower Macleay Trail in Portland’s Forest Park is temporarily closed from the trailhead in Lower Macleay Park at NW Upshur Street and 30th Avenue up to the intersection with the Wildwood Trail, near the Stone House.
+The closure will last through March.

-For more information about the closure, including a map of alternate routes around the trail closure, please visit the project webpage at: www.portland.gov/bes/construction/balchcreek.
+For more information about the closure, including a map of alternate routes around the trail closure, visit the project webpage.

 In addition, other capital improvement projects are occurring around your neighborhood.
 To learn more about these projects and to sign up for project updates about them, click on the following links: